-Julie Maclean is the author of Kiss of the Viking (Poetry Salzburg) and When I saw Jimi (Indigo Dreams) which was shortlisted for Salt Publishing’s Crashaw Prize in 2012 and the winner, in 2013, of the Geoff Stevens Memorial Poetry Prize.
-Her poetry and short fiction feature in leading international journals including The Best Australian Poetry (UQP).
-Originally from Bristol, UK, Julie is now based in Victoria, Australia.
-Julie’s blog can be found at juliemacleanwriter.com
+Julie Maclean is the author of Kiss of the Viking (Poetry Salzburg), and When I saw Jimi (Indigo Dreams) – winner of the Geoff Stevens Memorial Poetry Prize (2012) and shortlisted for the Crashaw Prize (2012).
+Julie’s poetry and short fiction feature in leading international journals including The Best Australian Poetry (UQP).
+Originally from Bristol, Julie is now based in Victoria, Australia.

 Words and Stories